 4. Promoting others sets an example that encourages those you promote to pay it forward.

 When you make the time and effort to promote the good work of someone else, the gratitude that person feels often fuels his or her desire to do something similarly generous.
 Paying it back is frequently the first thing that comes to mind, and that’s admirable.
 But simply paying it back creates only a closed cycle, positive for the individuals involved but ultimately benefiting only them.
-In contrast, paying it forward to another deserving individual—or more than one—opens the cycle of positivity and benefit to create unlimited possibilities for social good.
+In contrast, paying it forward to another deserving individual—or more than one—opens the cycle of positivity and benefit to create more opportunities for connection and shared knowledge.
 This is one of the most rewarding outcomes any best practice can yield.